 - Gluten-free cereals

-You can make your own pastas and breads using gluten-free flour.
-This is only one example of how cooking at home can make a gluten-free diet much healthier and more rewarding.
+You can make your own pastas and breads using gluten free flour.
+This is only one example of how cooking at home can make a gluten free diet plan for beginners much healthier and more rewarding.

 Foods you can substitute at home for those that contain gluten

-One of the hardest things about going gluten free, at first, is accepting that many of the foods that used to be easy to make are either inaccessible or will have to be made from scratch in different ways than you are used to.
+One of the hardest things about taking on a gluten free diet plan for beginners, at first, is accepting that many of the foods that used to be easy to make are either inaccessible or will have to be made from scratch in different ways than you are used to.
 For some, this is a challenge they are willing to accept.
 For others, it is a hurdle they will have to slowly learn to climb over again and again.

 You are going to have to get creative when cooking meals for yourself (which you will be doing a lot of, since there won’t be gluten-free options at every single store or restaurant you visit, though they are becoming more and more common).